uktrade/django-zenslackchat/README.rst

 - https://docs.cloud.service.gov.uk/deploying_apps.html#deploying-apps

-I'm using make, docker, docker-compose, python3 and virtualenvwrappers to develop the project locally.
+I'm using make, docker-compose, python3 and virtualenvwrappers to develop the project locally.
 I currently work of Mac OSX for development and use Homebrew to install what I need.
 Your mileage may vary.

 Spike Investigation